pwilkebrown/community-parcels-python/README.md

 The Community Parcel solution will leverage the core ArcGIS Platform to help communities aggregate parcel information from authoritative sources in a simple and sustainable way and leverage this information in many workflows.

 This GitHub repository houses the data aggregation toolset used to update the community parcels (seamless set of parcels) feature service.

+This solutions makes use of [ArcRest] (https://github.com/Esri/ArcREST)

 Toolset Include the following: